Pescatore University Mobile Lab is Now Finished

 A major objective, not stated in Part 1, is to have this RV not look like an RV.
 (A RV is proper grammar, but that sounds awkward.
 I am going with an RV on purpose.)

-Pescatore University looks like a passenger van.
-Exactly the kind of thing that would be used by teachers and students who study the aquatic macroinvertebrate food web.
-Translated: people who pursue fish that eat small spineless things.
 Why go to all this trouble?
 Well, this is a house on wheels, and it contains a lot of valuables.
-Better that it look like there are only napsacks, bookbags, sneakers, and old sandwiches inside.
+Better that it look like there are only napsacks, bookbags, sneakers, Doritos, and old sandwiches inside.

-Perforated vinyl on the windows, coupled with a paucity of the usual external RV utlity fixtures, will accomplish this goal.
+Perforated vinyl on the windows coupled with a total absence of the usual external RV utility fixtures accomplish this goal.
 Easy to see out of the van from the inside, but impossible to see into the van from the outside.

 Professional graphics will improve upon my simple PowerPoint rendition, but here is the essence: